-- To the extent allowed by superannuation law, neither the trustee nor any of its directors, officers or employees is liable for anything done or not done in connection with acting as trustee, unless at least one of the following applies: - The person fails to act honestly. - The person intentionally or recklessly fails to exercise the degree of care and diligence the person is required to exercise. - The person incurs a monetary penalty under a civil penalty order made in accordance with superannuation law.
+To the extent allowed by superannuation law, neither the trustee nor an employee of the trustee is liable for anything done or not done in connection with acting as trustee, unless at least one of the following applies:

+- The trustee failed to act honestly. - The trustee intentionally or recklessly failed to exercise the degree of care required. - The trustee incurred a monetary penalty under a civil penalty order made in accordance with superannuation law.